 - Rinse when done: After 2-4 days, rinse thoroughly to remove lemon residue

-- Final drying: Allow to dry completely before storing your loofahs
+- Final drying: Allow to dry completely before storing

 Time required: 2-4 days for noticeable whitening